abdessamed-diab/API/README.md

 with the first name of the employee substituted for “John”.

 * user should enter send command line in order to interact with the system.

+* you can launch mvn site command line to visualise test and source reporting.